-A brief description of the systems responsible for the exchange of electronic invoices and orders with which Interzen is accredited.
+A brief description of the systems dedicated to the exchange of electronic invoices and orders and with which Interzen has been accredited.

 The Interexchange System

 SDI, the acronym of interexchange system is the IT system used by the revenue agency to manage the telematic flow deriving from electronic invoicing.

 This system verifies the correctness of the fundamental elements of the invoices, carrying out checks on the data entered, before forwarding them to the final recipients.

 - receiving invoices in the form of XML files

 - forward the invoices to the recipient public administrations, to private customers or VAT number holders